What It REALLY Means If You’ve Been Diagnosed With Anxiety or Depression

 As the saying goes, you gotta name it to tame it.

-Being diagnosed with Anxiety or Depression can be the start of actually feeling better than you have in a long time.
+Being diagnosed with anxiety or depression can be the start of actually feeling better than you have in a long time.
 (Hello, silver lining.)

 This video clip speaks to the value of treatment.

-There are treatments available for Anxiety or Depression.
-And providers of a variety of disciplines are available to offer you their expertise and recommendations.
+Providers of a variety of disciplines are available to offer you their expertise and recommendations.

 We’re definitely not talking about a “one size fits all” approach.

-For instance, Cognitive Behavioral Therapy (CBT) is a method of treatment with high success rates for people with both Anxiety and Depression, or with symptoms of one or the other.
+For instance, Cognitive Behavioral Therapy (CBT) is a method of treatment with high success rates for people with both anxiety and depression or with symptoms of one or the other.

-Fortunately, stigma surrounding mental health is beginning to lessen, especially post COVID.
-(You’re part of a stigma reducing force, effecting change in the world.)
+Fortunately, stigma surrounding mental health is beginning to lessen, especially post-COVID.
+(You’re part of a stigma-reducing force, effecting change in the world.)

 Bottom line: Treatment improves prognosis.

 That said, sometimes successful treatment is a bit of “trial and error”.
 For instance, maybe the therapist you meet with is not a good match for you.

-Tests are available in which you send saliva to a lab, and a report comes back indicating which medications are likely a good match for your particular brain chemistry
+Tests are available in which you send saliva to a lab, and a report comes back, indicating which medications are likely a good match for your particular brain chemistry

 Ironically, the very things you know would help can be just too hard to motivate yourself to do.
-Perhaps you don’t have the motivation (in the case of depression) or are too stressed out (in the case of anxiety).
+Perhaps you don’t have the motivation (in the case of depression) or are too stressed-out (in the case of anxiety).

 - Attend to the basics: sleep, nourishment, movement, and emotional support.

-- Self validate: Recognize your efforts and give yourself credit.
+- Self-validate: Recognize your efforts and give yourself credit.
 Be on your own side.

-- Remind yourself you are not alone: Anxiety and Depression are part of shared humanity.
+- Remind yourself you are not alone: Anxiety and depression are part of shared humanity.

 Building blocks of physical and emotional health really do matter.
-Depression or Anxiety can be a nudge to strengthen your self-care.
+Depression or anxiety can be a nudge to strengthen your self-care.